performancecopilot/pcp/src/pmdas/bcc/README.md

 `modules` setting of the `[pmda]` section lists the enabled modules:
 ```
 [pmda]
-modules = runqlat,tcplife
+modules = runqlat,tcpperpid
 ```

-Each module has their own section with individual module-related configuration, for example the `tcplife` module:
+Each module has their own section with individual module-related configuration, for example the `tcpperpid` module:
 ```
-[tcplife]
+[tcpperpid]
-module = tcplife
+module = tcpperpid
-cluster = 3
+cluster = 11
 dport = 80,443
 ```

-In this case the tcplife module traces only TCP sessions with a remote port of 80 or 443.
+In this case the `tcpperpid` module traces only TCP sessions with a remote port of 80 or 443.

 For many modules process(es) to monitor can be defined as a list of names, PIDs, or regular expressions.
 PMDA-wide parameter `process_refresh` can be